26 Sep The Best TRX Rehab Exercises

 TRX Assisted Single Leg Deadlift Re-/Progressions

 The TRX assisted Single Leg Deadlift is a great teaching tool to instruct a client on the proper way to perform a single leg deadlift.
-The TRX allows for the client to have increased stability and allows them to focus on proper hip and trunk positioning.
-You can progress from 2 hands to 1 or eventually to a hip airplane as seen at the end of the video.
+This TRX rehab exercise allows for the client to have increased stability and allows them to focus on proper hip and trunk positioning.
+You can progress from 2 hands to 1 or eventually to a hip airplane, as seen at the end of the video.
 If someone can perform with good form, then progress to a bodyweight or weighted version.

 Jarod Hall, PT, DPT, CSCS